Vota’s mum elated to watch son in action

 The 60-year-old caught the earliest bus from Lomanisau village in Tailevu just to ensure he didn’t miss any action of the Drua clash at ANZ Stadium in Suva.

-Turaganiqali says he was blessed to have received his platinum tickets from his son yesterday.

-He hopes to witness his son in action for the Drua soon.
+He considers himself blessed to have received his platinum tickets from Veitokani yesterday, and is hoping to witness his son in action for the Drua soon.